cbcommunity/cb-administration-scripts/config_server/README.md

-# Carbon Black Enterprise Response Server Configuration Script
+# Cb Response Server Configuration Script

 ## Overview

-Carbon Black Enterprise Response Server Configuration Script is a standalone script designed to initialize and configure a Cb Response Server to a configuration ini file specifications.
+Cb Response Server Configuration Script is a standalone script designed to initialize and configure a Cb Response Server to a configuration ini file specifications.
 This gives Incident Response and Managed Security Service Providers the ability to ensure their Cb Response Server is configured the same way every time.
  The script can be ran at initialization time to configure a fresh install or on an existing installation to re-initialization